-APLU’s Commission on Innovation, Competitiveness, and Economic Prosperity (CICEP) was created to help leaders of APLU member universities—including presidents and chancellors, senior research officers, provosts, other officers and their staffs—plan, assess, and communicate their institutions’ work in local and regional economic development.
-CICEP’s Strategic Framework is built around four areas of work:
+APLU’s Commission on Innovation, Competitiveness, and Economic Prosperity (CICEP) was established to help leaders of APLU member universities—including presidents and chancellors, senior research officers, provosts, other officials and their staffs—plan, assess, and communicate their institution's work in local and regional economic development and innovation.

-- Convener of Partnerships.
-CICEP acts as a key convener and collaborator to develop strong connections and partnerships among leadership of APLU member universities and with external partners from industry, government, and other science, research, and economic development focused organizations.
+CICEP acts as a key convener and collaborator to develop strong connections and partnerships among leadership of APLU member universities and with external partners from industry, government, and other science, research, and economic development organizations.

 In consultation with university leaders and staff members responsible for economic engagement efforts, CICEP develops communication strategies to bring greater clarity and visibility to university economic development work.
 Strategies emphasize deepening industry, government, and public commitment to our universities and their role in economic prosperity.

 APLU believes public and land-grant universities should dramatically expand engagement efforts with partners in the communities they serve—members of the public, community organizations, business and industry, state and local government, and others.